Slavery in the Aztec Empire: Aztecs as slave owners

 in the way of choice, regarding slaves.
 For example, if a woman was widowed, it was not uncommon for her to either remarry one of her husband's slaves or make one of his slaves her steward.
 The richest merchants in Mexica society were slave traders.
 Not only were they wealthy, but they were also granted special privileges.
-They were also considered to be very religious, and played a key role in the festival of Panquetzaliztli festival, in the respect of Mexica god, Huitzilopochtli.
+They were also considered to be very religious, and played a key role in the festival of Panquetzaliztli in respect of the Mexica god, Huitzilopochtli.

 Any person not related to a slave's master could be enslaved for trying to prevent a slave's escape.
 If one slave would not behave according to the slave master's will, he could be sentenced to death.

 Slaves in the Aztec society

 While slavery could not be inherited, in Mexica society, one could live indefinitely as a slave.
 For example, Moctezuma II, in addition to confiscating property, would condemn traitors, or their families, to slavery for life.
 He would also do the same to astrologers who failed to predict the occurrence of omens.

 Slaves were bound to their master's lands until their debt was paid to their master.
 Barring being a captive, being punished for committing a crime, or failing to pay an outstanding gambling debt, slavery was an institution one could enter into freely.
-In that respect, the system was not slavery, but contractual indentured servitude, resulting in "unfree" labour.
+In that respect, the system was not slavery, but contractual indentured servitude, resulting in "unfree" labor.
 However, it was such a widely held practice that the Mexica would often sell their children into slavery.

 Slaves wore maguey garments called "cueitl," which was a skirt that wrapped around the hips, one end overlapping the other, held together by a belt-like strap.
-Reflecting their low status in society, the create of slaves was colourless.
+Reflecting their low status in society, the create of slaves was colorless.
 Typically, upon the death of their owner, slaves who had performed outstanding services were freed, while the rest were passed on as part of the inheritance.
-As for assigned work, many slaves were sent to the regions of Cimatan and the Acalan, aquatic environments, to work as rowers and as labourers in the cacao groves, which was work that needed to be done year-round.
+As for assigned work, many slaves were sent to the regions of Cimatan and the Acalan, aquatic environments, to work as rowers and as laborers in the cacao groves, which was work that needed to be done year-round.

-Beyond their labour, slaves were free; they could marry and own their property including other slaves.
+Beyond their labor, slaves were free; they could marry and own their property including other slaves.
 They were also expected to contribute to the betterment of Mexica society.
 For example, slaves helped move the military's equipment when it set off for battle.
 When slaves had children, the children were not passed down to the master of the slaves but were set free to live their own lives.

 Use of slaves by various social classes

-Slaves could be used for any sort of work, however, in practice, most slaves often found themselves as servants in the palaces of lords.
-When noblemen died they were cremated with forty slaves, 20 women and 20 men.
+Slaves could be used for any sort of work, but in practice, most slaves found themselves as servants in the palaces of lords.
+When noblemen died, they were cremated with forty slaves—20 women and 20 men.